 RIVER TRAFFIC RIGHT-OF-WAY

 In a perfect world we would all have endless rides and no river traffic, but it’s Gauley season and thousands of people from around the country come out to enjoy this beautiful gorge as private boaters or on commercial rafting trips.
 Although it’s tempting to feel like you were on the wave first and the upstream traffic should yield to you, that is not the rule of the river.
 Upstream traffic that is heading into the rapid has the right of way; which means you should move off the wave to let them through.
-This is especially true for rafts coming though both at Diagonal Ledges and Perfect Wave.
-At Perfect Wave it may seem like there is ample amount of room for the rafts to go around you, however, this is a rapid that commercial companies use as a “swimmers rapid” to allow inexperienced customers to experience swimming some whitewater before they go into the bigger rapids.
+This is especially true for rafts coming through both Diagonal Ledges and Perfect Wave.
+At Perfect Wave it may seem like there is ample amount of room for the rafts to go around you, however, this is a rapid that commercial companies use as a “swimmers rapid” to allow inexperienced customers to experience swimming whitewater before they go into the bigger rapids.
 Having a SUP board hovering around the heads of rafting customers swimming can be dangerous.
 It is easiest to just yield to the commercial trip.
 On any wave, even with eye contact and signaling, you should not assume that a boat will be able to avoid hitting you.
 We have seen several collisions between people surfing/kayak surfing with rafts, kayaks, and canoes; to avoid injury and to respect fellow river users, yield to upstream traffic (see recommended links).
-Let’s also remember to be respectful of the line up and keep your surf to a reasonable amount of time.

 Although Brennan and Bryce coordinated this amazing entertainment opportunity it is not recommended to tangle with oncoming river traffic.